 - Function-based groups

 Global Hierarchy.
-McDonald’s has a global hierarchy to cover all its operations worldwide.
+McDonald’s Corporation has a global hierarchy to cover all its operations worldwide.
 This feature of the organizational structure emphasizes corporate control in the context of managerial control and direction.
 For example, McDonald’s CEO directs the activities of all business areas through this structural characteristic.
 Through the corporate structure, strategic directives and guidelines are passed down from the CEO down to middle managers, and to the restaurant managers and personnel in company-owned operations and among franchisees and licensees.
 In this context, the structural design facilitates top-down corporate management.
 McDonald’s operations management directly relates to this feature of the corporate structure, which is typical of most global business organizations.